datasweet/datatable/README.md

 	return ni
 }

-// compareNullInt is our comparer function
+// compareNullInt is our comparator function
 // used to sort
 func compareNullInt(a, b NullInt) int {
 	if !b.Valid {